 They had three daughters.
 Frank died on 22 November 1934 and was buried at Cimetière Mont-Royal.
 Mary died on 1st January 1953 and was also buried at Cimetière Mont-Royal.

 The eldest daughter, Lilian Gretchen, was born on 23 June 1885.
 On 23rd October 1906 she married John James Alexander Riddell at Montreal.
-Nothing is known her death (L. G. Riddell) on 10 November 1935.
-She was buried at Cimetière Mont-Royal.
+Lilian Gretchen (May) Riddell died on 10 November 1935 and was buried at Cimetière Mont-Royal.